datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-jupyter-notebook-tutorial.md

-# How to Setup and use Jupyter and Ipython notebook on Ubuntu 14.04"
+# How to Setup and use Jupyter and Ipython notebook on a remote server (Ubuntu 14.04 )"

 ### Introduction

-This article will talk you through setting up a server running Ipython and Jupyter notebook and teach you how to connect to and use the notebook app.
-By the end of this tutorial, you will be able to use a Python 2.7 using Ipython and Jupyer noteobok.
+This article will talk you through setting up a server running Ipython and Jupyter notebook and teach you how to connect to and use the notebook app on a remote server.
+By the end of this tutorial, you will be able to use Python 2.7 using Ipython and Jupyer notebook.
 For the purposes of this tutorial, the walk through will be through using Python 2 (2.7.x) since many of the data science, scientific computing and high performance computing libraries support 2.7 and not 3.0+.

-IPython is an open sourced command shell which orginally developed for the Python Programming language which provides many features such as tab completion, history, interactive shells, browser-based notebook with support for code, text, mathematical expressions inline plots and many other features.
+IPython is an open sourced command shell which originally developed for the Python Programming language which provides many features such as tab completion, history, interactive shells, browser-based notebook with support for code, text, mathematical expressions in-line plots and many other features.
 Project Jupyter is a spin off open sourced project which uses IPython as the kernel and provides a similar web notebook interface with support for Julia, R, Haskell and Ruby programming languages.
 Jupyter Notebook is a web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
-It is very useful as it enables rapid prototyping and reproducable code.
+It is very useful as it enables rapid prototyping and reproducible code.
 This tutorial will go over getting started with Ipython and Jupyter notebook.

 This tutorial only uses open sourced software and package installers, namely apt-get and Pip.
-Package installers are useful as they are small progams which made installing code convenient and managable.
+Package installers are useful as they are small programs which made installing code convenient and manageable.
 Apt-get and Pip was useful as they allow to install open sourced software.
-The offical Jupyter install tutorial suggests using the Anaconda distribution by Continuum Analytics which provides an installer and package management for many python packages.
+The official Jupyter install tutorial suggests using the Anaconda distribution by Continuum Analytics which provides an installer and package management for many python packages.
 While being free to use (even for commercial), it is not fully open sourced and their script (.sh file) includes precompiled binary code.
 Precompiled binary means that there was original source code used to generate the code you would be running.
 It is not recommended to blindly use precompiled code since the content of the original source code is unknown and can create security flaws on your server.
 For this reason is better to install packages on our own or using a fully open sourced package manager such as apt-get and Pip.

 ## Requirements

 To get started, you will need a clean Ubuntu 14.04 server instance with a non-root user set up.
 The non-root user must be configured with sudo privileges.
 Learn how to set this up by following our [initial server setup guide](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04).

 ## Step 1 - Installing Python and Pip

 First, update the system's package index.
 This will ensure that old or outdated packages do not interfere with the installation.

 ```command